kubernetes/kube-state-metrics/docs/developer/cli-arguments.md

 # Command line arguments

-kube-state-metrics can be configured through command line arguments.
+kube-state-metrics can be configured through command line arguments and/or a configuration file.

 Those arguments can be passed during startup when running locally: